Mister Kelly's: Post-acquisition

 In 1969, Mister Kelly's was sold to Arts and Leisure Corp., entertainment division, and things began to change.
-In 1971, new policies were instituted that were more informal; the maître d' wore a casual suit instead of a tuxedo.
+In 1971, Paul Wimmer bought Mister Kelly's from Art's and Leisure and he and his managing partner, Jerry Dambra instituted new policies that were more informal; the maître d' wore a casual suit instead of a tuxedo.
 Young entertainment was featured with a low-price package deal.
-In July, 1974, Paul Wimmer, who had been employed by Arts and Leisure Corp., and a group of investors purchased the nightclub.
-Due to financial problems, the club closed on August 25, 1975.
+In July, due to financial problems, the club closed on August 25, 1975.
 Its demise was not sudden.
-Security issues and late-night TV took its toll and top talent commanded top fees to appear there.
-This required a high volume of patrons, but Mister Kelly’s had fewer than 200 seats, including the "bleachers."
+Security issues, late-night TV, and the emergence of Las Vegas style venues that could afford to pay the performers more money, took its toll, and top talent commanded top fees to appear there.
+This required a high volume of patrons, but Mister Kelly's had fewer than 200 seats, including the "bleachers."
 Comedian and actor Tim Reid states that he was the last comedian to appear as Mister Kelly's on New Year's Eve in 1975, exactly seven years after he and his wife were fortunate enough to see Richard Pryor there also on New Year's Eve in 1968.
+Jerry Dambra famously said, "I was a lucky man to have closed the two greatest clubs in the world."

+Legacy

+In 2021, a documentary titled Live at Mister Kelly's,directed by Ted Bogosian and narrated by Bill Kurtis, was released as a streaming feature.
+Film reviewer Peter Sobcynzkski called it "fascinating," noting that it showed "how Mister Kelly's not only transformed from a nightclub into a institution, but helped to make the corner of Rush and Bellevue into arguably the epicenter of American popular culture during its heyday."

+In 2024, the Newberry Library in Chicago mounted an exhibit entitled "A Night at Mister Kelly's," curated by Alison Hinderliter, Lloyd Lewis Curator of Modern Manuscripts and Selector for Modern Music, Newberry Library.
+In addition to the exhibit scheduled to run March 21 to July 20, 2024, the Newberry offered a related series of public programs, adult education courses, and screenings of Live at Mister Kelly's.